Experience a variety of golf courses in South Carolina's golfing hot spots

 Play championship courses in South Carolina

-South Carolina offers so many choices to golfers.
-Choice of golf courses, choice of accommodation and choice of post-golf activities and we’re sure that no matter what you choose, you’ll want to return for more.
+South Carolina has so many outstanding golf courses on offer.
+There is so much choice when it comes to not only the golf courses but the accommodation and post-golf activities, we’re sure that no matter what you choose, you’ll want to return for more.
 The state has everything, including bucket-list golf courses such as The Ocean Course at Kiawah Island Golf Resort to a PGA TOUR venue at Harbour Town Golf Links, featuring the iconic red and white hooped lighthouse as the 18th hole backdrop.

 Courses and resorts for everyone

-Aside from the bucket-list courses South Carolina has to offer, there is certainly something that suits every style and budget.
-Hilton Head contains a great variety of courses, from courses with holes that play along the Atlantic Ocean to resort-style courses with unlimited playing options.
+Aside from the bucket-list courses South Carolina has to offer, there is certainly something that suits every taste and budget.
+Hilton Head Island contains a great variety of layouts, from links with holes along the Atlantic Ocean to resort-style tracks with unlimited playing options.

 Charleston presents possibly the greatest variety, from courses lined with majestic oaks and towering pines, similar to what you might find in Augusta, to courses that play along the marshes and wetlands.
 Experience oceanfront golf at Wild Dunes Resort, where the finishing three holes on the Links Course play along the Atlantic Ocean.
 You can also choose to stay here and enjoy all the amenities the resort has to offer, or elect to stay right in the heart of downtown at the Francis Marion Hotel.